 The Company accounts for the funds advanced under its Loan Agreement with CIRM (see Note 2 - "Loan Payable") as a loan payable as the eventual repayment of the loan proceeds or forgiveness of the loan is contingent upon certain future milestones being met and other conditions.
-As the likelihood of whether or not the Company will ever achieve these milestones or satisfy these conditions cannot be reasonably predicted at this time, the Company records these amounts as a loan payable.
+As the likelihood of whether or not the Company will ever achieve these milestones or satisfy these conditions cannot be reasonably predicted at the time of the filing of this Quarterly Report on Form 10-Q, the Company records these amounts as a loan payable.